msalemor/smart-cli-class/README.md

 ## 3.0 - Foundational concepts

 - Calling an LLMs with REST over using SDK
+  - No package dependecies, supported in languages where packages may not be available, full control of performance, retries, etc.
 - Context window
+  - Used to be 8k now up to 128k and growing
 - Instruct vs chat completion model
+  - Instruct: prompt
+  - Chat: messages
 - Chat conversation management
   - Message types:
     - system